PeterMylemans/zulu-install4j-provider/README.md

 ## To build

-Make sure that you have Java JDK version 11 or later installed
+Make sure you have Java JDK version 11 or later installed.
 ```
 ./mvnw clean package
 ```